Operation Lancaster II

-Operation Lancaster II was a U.S. Marine Corps security operation that took place in northern Quảng Trị Province from 20 January to 23 November 1968 during the Vietnam War.
+Operation Lancaster II was a U.S. Marine Corps security operation that took place in northern Quảng Trị Province, South Vietnam from 20 January to 23 November 1968 during the Vietnam War.
 The operation followed on directly from Operation Lancaster.
 The Marines patrolled aggressively.
-The response of the People's Army of Vietnam (PAVN) was mixed; Prolonged lulls alternated with fierce fighting.
+The response of the People's Army of Vietnam (PAVN) was mixed; prolonged lulls alternated with fierce fighting.
 Broadly the Marines felt that they were successful in maintaining the supply route to Ca Lu, at the terminus of Route 9, and in, at least intermittently, disrupting PAVN communications.

 The operation ended with the Lancaster operational area being absorbed into the Scotland II and Kentucky operational areas.
 By the close of the operation the Marines had lost 359 killed; they calculated that PAVN fatalities were in excess of 1,800.

 Background

 U.S. involvement in the Vietnam War escalated from 1960 under President John F. Kennedy, with troop levels gradually surging from just under a thousand in 1959 to 16,000 in 1963.
-President Lyndon B. Johnson authorization to increase U.S. military presence, deploying ground combat units for the first time and increasing troop levels to 184,000.
+President Lyndon B. Johnson authorized to increase U.S. military presence, deploying ground combat units for the first time and increasing troop levels to 184,000.
 Every year onward there was significant build-up despite little progress.
 U.S. and South Vietnamese forces relied on air superiority and overwhelming firepower to conduct search and destroy operations, involving ground forces, artillery and airstrikes.